vestalux/sljekyll/blog/_posts/2016-12-28-10-apps-to-add-to-your-new-tablet.md

 1. [OverDrive](/elibrary/overdrive) – our ebook and eaudio app gives you access to over 10,000 titles covering adults and children’s content, fiction and non-fiction.
 All easy to find within the app and ready to be downloaded and enjoyed.

 2. [Fantastic Fiction](https://www.fantasticfiction.com/) – not sure what you want to download from OverDrive?
-Then look no further than the Fantastic Fiction app that makes provides information on over 40,000 authors and details of over 500,000 books.
+Then look no further than the Fantastic Fiction app that provides information on over 40,000 authors and details of over 500,000 books.

-3. [Freegal](/elibrary/freegal/) – if you’ve had a busy festive season, why not relax with some music, free music downloaded straight to your tablet and yours to keep, forever?
+3. [Freegal](/elibrary/freegal/) – if you’ve had a busy festive season, why not relax with some free music downloaded straight to your tablet and yours to keep, forever?
 Freegal is one of our library apps with over 9 million songs to choose from.
 Whatever your taste, you really are sure to find something to enjoy.

 4. [Farrago Comics](http://www.farragocomics.com/) – if comics are more your thing, take a look at try out this free app that gives you access to a broad range of the best comics available.